akshaygarika15/OctaNet/README.md

 ## Task 3: Website Clone (BCC)

 For this task, I successfully cloned a webpage from the British Broadcasting Corporation (BCC) website.
 This involved replicating both the design and functionality of the original page.
+Link for Website clone: https://akshaygarika15.github.io/OctaNet/website%20clone/

 **Key Components:**
 - Multiple HTML, CSS, and JavaScript files: Recreating the structure, styling, and interactions of the cloned BCC page.